ArchRobison/Orbimania/README.md

 SDL-2 and Windows operating system.

 # Status
 Code is under development.
-In particular, the File menu is inoperative.
+The File menu is work in progress.
+It currently allows you to save the state of the universe or load it from a file.

 # Note on Physics